Tories suffer losses in first electoral test for Sunak

 The Conservatives lost more than 1,300 council seats and majority political control of 44 councils, meaning they had less to lose on Thursday than they might have done.

-About a quarter of the votes are expected to be counted overnight, with the rest counted during the day on Friday.
+About a quarter of the votes were being counted overnight, with the rest counted during the day on Friday.